Sharuchakalaka7/ArduinoSensors/README.md

    - Name and unit of each metric
 2. Passes updated measurements to the ESP module readily, upon request

 In the long run, the goal is to accomodate an abstract number of measurement equipment of various types and perform the same live-data-hosting.
-This can be extended as a C++ template library for all compatible Arduino boards.
+This can be extended as a C++ template library for more Arduino boards and similar hardware devices.

 ---